zenml-io/blog.zenml.io/_posts/2022-03-9-github-actions-in-action.md

 {% include note.html content="Currently there is no way to explicitly invalidate the cache, so you'll have to use a workaround, like changing something innocuous in a hashed file, or to add date-stubs in the cache-key." %}

-## :factory: 2.
+## 🏭 2.
 Modularize your monolith with reusable workflows
 The [Separation of Concerns (SoC)](https://nalexn.github.io/separation-of-concerns/) is an important principle in software development: "The principle is simple: don’t write your program as one solid block, instead, break up the code into chunks that are finalized tiny pieces of the system each able to complete a